Hugh is the Partner responsible for Nexia Edwards Marshall's Forensic Accounting division.

 Hugh has been engaged in a significant number of litigation support assignments, primarily in connection with the assessment of damages and claims for economic loss arising from loss of a chance.
 Hugh’s evidence as an independent accounting expert has been accepted in the Federal Court of Australia, the Family Court of Australia, the Federal Circuit Court of Australia, the Supreme Courts of South Australia and Western Australia and the District Court of South Australia.

 Hugh holds a Bachelor of Arts in Accountancy from the University of South Australia and is a Fellow of Chartered Accountants Australia and New Zealand and CPA Australia.
 Hugh is an accredited Business Valuation Specialist and Forensic Accounting Specialist of Chartered Accountants Australia and New Zealand.
 Hugh is a member of the Australian Restructuring, Insolvency & Turnaround Association and is an ASIC Registered Company Auditor and Registered Liquidator.
-High is an Authorised Representative of Edwards Marshall Advisory Pty Ltd (AFS Representative Number 001241756).
+Hugh is an Authorised Representative of Edwards Marshall Advisory Pty Ltd (AFS Representative Number 001241756).

 Hugh is a consultant to the Family Law Committee of the Law Society of South Australia and a member of the National Business Valuation Committee of Chartered Accountants Australia and New Zealand.